MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: MARS Design and Implementation

 \subsection{\texttt{MARS} System Overview}

 Figure \ref{fig:overview} shows the overall system structure of \texttt{MARS}.
-We assume that workflow description and generated DAG graph are provided to scheduling system.
-One example of previous work done in \texttt{BEEFlow} \cite{841636600}, which proposed an in-situ analysis enabled workflow management system which supports multiple platforms using HPC containers \cite{PriedhorskyR17}.
+We assume that the workflow description and generated DAG graph are provided to the scheduling system.
+One example of previous work done in \texttt{BEEFlow} \cite{841636600}, which proposed an in-situ analysis-enabled workflow management system that supports multiple platforms using HPC containers.

-The reinforcement learning module in \texttt{MARS} contains an scheduler agent, environment, an neural network based on server parameters input and reward value from HPC environment.
-At each time step \textit{t} the agent observes the parameters on HPC state \textit{$s_t$}, then chooses an action \textit{$a_t$}. following that action, the environment's state would proceed to \textit{$s_{t+1}$} and the agent receives reward \textit{$r_t$}.
-The state transitions and rewards are stochastic and are assumed to have the Markov property; i.e. the state transition probabilities and rewards depend only on the state of the environment \textit{$s_t$} and the action taken by the agent \textit{$a_t$} \cite{1996cs5103K}.